Snapbrillia/quadraticvoting/src/README.md

   - Using a custom script, and specifying a minimal token name for the NFT:
   This leads to smaller script sizes, but may lead to less trust.

-- At this point, the key holder has an NFT with a known currency symbol (`S`).
-  By parametrizing `P` with this authentication asset, project registration minter will be "aware" of `S`, and therefore capable of validating its presence in a registration transaction.
+- At this point, the key holder can generate $ P $, which leads to project registration minter's "awareness" of $ S $, and therefore capable of validating its presence in a registration transaction.

-  On the other hand, parametrizing `V` by `P` will make the donation minter capable of validating authenticity of a project UTxO, and may lead to alleviating the datum from carrying all the information.
+- With $ P $'s currency symbol found, $ V $ can now be generated.
+Since donation transactions don't require the presence of $ S $, it suffices to make $ V $ aware of $ P $ tokens.

-  Subsequently, parametrizing `G` by both `S` and `P`, will make it capable of validating UTxO authenticity, and check that a transaction that's attempting to spend its singular UTxO for the purpose of registering a new project is in fact minting an asset with a symbol of `P`.
+- Subsequently, parametrizing $ G $ by both $ S $ and $ P $, will make it capable of
+  validating UTxO authenticity, and check that a transaction that's attempting to spend its singular UTxO for the purpose of registering a new project is in fact minting an asset with a symbol of $ P $.

-In short, key holder will mint `S`. `P` will be parametrized by `S`. `V` will be parametrized by `P`.
-And finally, `G` will be parametrized by both `S` and `P` (should it also be parametrized by `V`?).
+In short, key holder will mint $ S $. $ P $ will be parametrized by $ S $. $ V $ will
+be parametrized by $ P $.
+And finally, $ G $ will be parametrized by both $ S $ and
+$ P $ (should it also be parametrized by $ V $?).

 ### Project Registration

+Project registration transactions ($ Tx_P $ for short) will be responsible of generating UTxOs at $ G $, each carrying a $ P $ asset.

+To ensure uniqueness of a project UTxO, the token names of their $ P $ assetes are going to be one of the UTxOs that the project owner will be consuming during the registration.
+This allows the off-chain platform to robustly distinguish between available projects for donors, and relieves the $ G $ UTxO from keeping a record of registered projects.

-`P` will be responsible of generating UTxOs at `G` that each carry an asset minted by it.
-The token names of these assets are going to be the public key hashes of the wallets that each particular project will have its prize sent to (i.e. the project owner's public key hash).
-Each UTxO is also going to carry a datum that stores additional information about its corresponding project: label, requested funds, etc. The datum is also going to keep track of the total amount of Lovelaces received by that project.
-This will be the only field that'll be subject to updates.
+The datum attached to these UTxOs will store additional information about its corresponding project (public key hash for receiveing the prize, label, etc.), along with a record of amount of Lovelaces received by that project.
+This will be the only field in the datum that will be subject to updates.

-A project registration transaction therefore, will consist of these inputs:
+Therefore, a $ Tx_P $ will consist of these inputs:

   - As many UTxOs necessary to cover the registration fee by the project owner,

-  - The singular UTxO from the governing script carrying its authenticity asset (`S`).
-Note that `P` can not be aware of `G` and can only check the _presence_ of `S`.
+  - The singular UTxO from the governing script carrying its authenticity asset ($ S $).
+Note that $ P $ can not be aware of $ G $ and can only check the _presence_ of $ S $.
 This UTxO should also have a datum attached that tracks the number of projects registered so far (does that suffice?).

 And these outputs:

-  - The "governing" UTxO sent back to `G` with an updated datum (i.e. incremented by 1),
+  - The "governing" UTxO sent back to $ G $ with an updated datum (i.e. incremented by 1),

-  - A UTxO sent to the same address, carrying a project asset (currency symbol of `P` and token name of project owner's public key hash), and a datum with additional information about the project,
+  - A fresh UTxO sent to $ G $, carrying a project asset ($ P $ with an identification token name, i.e. one of the UTxOs being spent in this transaction), and a datum with additional information about the project,

   - A change UTxO sent back to project owner's wallet.

 ### Donation to a Project

-`V` on the other hand, will require the presence of a token minted by `P` (which identifies the target project) and only then allows minting of vote assets.
+A donation transaction ($ Tx_V $) on the other hand, will require the presence of a token minted by $ P $ (which identifies the target project) and only then its $ V $ allows minting of vote assets.
 The token names of these assets will be the public key hashes of the donors.

-To prevent noticeable growth of the datum attached to a project UTxO, `V` will require the production of a new UTxO along with reproducing the project's authenticity UTxO.
+To prevent noticeable growth of the datum attached to a project UTxO, $ Tx_V $ will require the production of a new UTxO along with reproducing the project's authenticity UTxO.
 But it will also require the datum of that UTxO to be updated such that it'll only increase the total received funds (rather than appending donors' information).

-So a donation transaction will comprise of these inputs:
+So a $ Tx_V $ will comprise of these inputs:

   - As many UTxOs necessary to cover the donation by the donor,

-  - The singular UTxO of the project that carries its authenticity asset (minted by `P`), and a datum carrying other project info, and total Lovelace received so far.
+  - The singular UTxO of the project that carries its authenticity asset (minted by $ P $), and a datum carrying other project info, and total Lovelace received so far.

 And these outputs:

   - The project UTxO with an updated datum.
 The only field that should be updated is the total Lovelaces received.
-This leads to a negligable growth.
+This leads to a negligable growth for subsequent transactions,

-  - A UTxO carrying the donated Lovelaces, an equal amount of `V` (where its token name is used to store the donor's public key hash), and a datum that holds the target project's information,
+  - A UTxO carrying the donated Lovelaces, an equal amount of $ V $ (where its token name is used to store the donor's public key hash), and a datum that holds the target project's information (probably only its identification UTxO),

   - A change output going back to the donor's wallet.

+### Contribution to the Match Pool

+Since this endpoint is not meant to store any information about the donor, there is also no need to mint any intermediate tokens.
+The contributor can simply consume the singular UTxO at $ G $ and increase its Lovelaces.

+Transaction inputs:

+  - As many UTxOs necessary to cover the donation by the donor,

+  - The singular UTxO from the governing script ($ S $).

+Transaction outputs:

+  - The governing UTxO sent back to $ G $ with an unchanged datum.

+  - A change output going back to the donor's wallet.

+### Prize Distribution

+At the end of a funding round, this architecture results in a potentially large number of scattered UTxOs (all marked with either $ S $, $ P $, or $ V $).
+Since a single transaction is likely unable to handle them all, there should be steps to help reduce the UTxO count.

+As each project UTxO accounts for their total received Lovelaces, these UTxOs can start burning the vote tokens accumulated within multiple UTxOs.

+Disregarding the size limitation of transactions, this would mean there should be a transaction for each project, where the donation UTxOs are "folded" into a singular UTxO, carrying the project's portion of the total funding pool.